Earth’s Greatest Wildlife Destination

 Your route to Antarctica will be packed with watching wildlife from the ship’s deck and attending informative lectures.
 The waters between South Georgia and the Antarctic Peninsula are rich with fin whales; in good conditions we have seen as many as a hundred in a day!
 You may also be on the lookout for Antarctic petrel, Kerguelen petrel, and one of the most beautiful birds of the Southern Ocean, the snow petrel.
 Our lectures are designed to add depth and knowledge to your expedition, and our workshops will focus on photographic techniques and critiques to enhance your photos.
 En route to the Peninsula, you’ll hopefully have a chance to stop at Elephant Island where Shackleton's men waited four months while never giving up hope of rescue, creating an epic story of the Heroic Age of Exploration.

-Six full landing days along the Antarctic Peninsula and South Shetland Islands
+Spend six full days landing and Zodiac cruising along the Antarctic Peninsula and South Shetland Islands

 Due to the expeditionary nature of our voyage, specific stops cannot be guaranteed.
 Flexibility is paramount in expedition travel; our itinerary depends on the conditions.
 We strive to land often and stay as long as possible, abiding by the Guidelines for Responsible Ecotourism from the International Association of Antarctica Tour Operators (IAATO).